-Column (7) reports the number of matched firms using exactly identical company names and exactly identical zip codes and phone numbers in both trade data set and raw production data set.
-The number of merged firms increases to 91, 299.
+Column (7) reports the number of matched firms using exactly identical company names and exactly identical postal codes and phone numbers in both the trade and raw production data sets.
+The number of merged firms increases to 91,299.
 By way of comparison, my matching performance is highly comparable with that of other similar studies.
-For example, Ge, Lai, and Zhu (2011) use the same data sets and similar matching techniques, and end up with 86, 336 merged firms.
-Finally, if I match the more stringent filtered production data set with the firm-level data set using exactly identical company names and zip-phone code numbers but drop firms whose customs-reported exports are higher than NBS-reported firm sales, I end up with 76, 823 firms in total, as shown in the last column of Appendix Table 1.
+For example, Ge et al. (2011) use the same data sets and similar matching techniques and end up with 86,336 merged firms.
+Finally, if I match the more stringent filtered production data set with the firm-level data set using exactly identical company names and postal-phone code numbers but drop firms whose customs-reported exports are higher than NBS-reported firm sales, I end up with 76,823 firms in total, as shown in the last column of Appendix Table A1.
 I use these firms to run the regressions because they are the most reliable firms that can pass various stringent filtering processes in the firm production data.

-After merging both the product-level trade data and the firm-level production data, The 76, 823 common trading firms account for approximately 27 percent of the 286, 819 firms in the product-level trade data set and approximately 17 percent of the 438, 146 valid firms in the firm-level production data set (11 percent of the valid firms are exporters, whereas 6 percent of them are importers).
-Given that only 27 percent of firms are exporters in the firm-level production data set (see, for example, Feenstra, Li, and Yu, 2013), the merged data set hence accounts for around 40 percent of the filtered full-sample firm-level production data set in terms of number of exporters, and around 53 percent of exports in terms of export value.
+After merging both the product-level trade data and the firm-level production data, the 76,823 common trading firms account for approximately 27% of the 286,819 firms in the product-level trade data set and approximately 17% of the 438,146 valid firms in the firm-level production data set (11% of the valid firms are exporters, whereas 6% of them are importers).